 Again, the deep depth of field makes it easier to keep the subject in focus, and that means the background does not get diffusely blurred.
 The action in the above picture is close – practically filling the vertical frame.
 And though the lens was set to 250mm and f/5.6 for the shallowest depth of field possible, the distant teammate and goal remain distractingly in-focus.
 But the image is properly focused and this lens costs FAR less than the preferred option.
 There will be a lot of "Soccer Moms" capturing shots of their kids' sports events with this lens.

-Manual focusing is only available when this lens is mounted and the camera is powered on (and awake).
-The STM system is a focus-by-wire design that needs power from the camera to function.
+As mentioned, manual focusing is only available when this lens is mounted and the camera is powered on (and awake).
 The manual focus ring is smooth and easy to use.

 This lens has a manual focus trait that you need to be aware.
 Upon waking from sleep mode (or powered on), an AF reset will be performed.
 This means that, after careful manual focusing, the shot must be captured before the camera goes into sleep mode.